ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

             solve(b, comm)
 ```

-MPI provides a lot of infrastructure for distributed computing: using the `mpirun` command spawns N processes, each of which knows how many processes were spawned, what its unique process ID is, and some other relevant information.
-These processes may be spawned on multiple machines even, and MPI gives us the tools to communicate between these processes.
-We'll take advantage of this infrastructure to perform our calculations on multiple processes.

 Here we chunk our work up based on how many processes we have:
 ```python
     chunk = ((9 * 9) + comm.size - 1) // comm.size